mnkhee/user-docs-project/docs/introduction.md

 ## Target Audience

-These tutorials are targeted towards people who are just starting out with web development, or more specifically, JavaScript.
+These tutorials are targeted towards people who are just starting out with web development -- however, people of all levels may follow alongside the tutorials.

 ## Software Requirements